crate/crate/docs/general/ddl/data-types.rst

 Type casting
 ============

-A type ``cast`` specifies a conversion from one data type to another.
+A type ``CAST`` specifies a conversion from one data type to another.
 It will only succeed if the value of the :ref:`expression <gloss-expression>` is convertible to the desired data type, otherwise an error is returned.